Restore An Old Go Kart

 TIP: Before you paint, select an area that is well-ventilated, near an open window or open garage door is good.
 Spray-can paint fumes aren't as harmful as other paints, but good ventilation provides you not only with fresh air, it also helps the finished product dry faster.

 After letting the primer dry for several days, the frame was lightly scuffed with 400 wet paper before applying the color coat.
-I let the paint sit for a few days (out in the warm sun is best), then scuffed with 600 wet paper and applied another color coat.

 Two-Piece Kart Rims